Technology

 Continual Growth

-History of Mechanical Engineering – Fruits of Mechanical Engineering in the Past
+History Of Mechanical Engineering – Fruits Of Mechanical Engineering In The Past

 The history of mankind is the history of mechanical engineering.
 Machines have been in use since ancient times.
-The history dates back not only to ancient Greek and Chinese civilisations but also to prehistoric times.
-“The Neolithic revolution also has a part in the anonymous revolution of machinery” (Paz et al 2).
+The history dates back not only to ancient Greek and Chinese civilizations but also to prehistoric times.
+“The Neolithic revolution also has a part in the anonymous revolution of machinery” (Paz et al. 2).
 The following section of the essay briefly talks about some of the earliest and most significant inventions of mechanical engineering that shaped the future of mankind on this planet.

-The Invention of Wheel
+The Invention Of Wheel

-One of the earliest and greatest inventions in the history of mankind – the wheel was a work of mechanical engineering.
+One of the earliest and greatest inventions in the history of mankind – the wheel, was a work of mechanical engineering.
 The first wheel was invented in Ancient Mesopotamia around 3500 BC (“The Revolutionary Invention of the Wheel”).
 The use of the wheel for pottery goes back even further to the Neolithic period dating 5500 BC.

-The Invention of Pulley
+The Invention Of Pulley

 Greeks improved the system of the pulley.
-Instead of using one single pulley like Mesopotamians, Archimedes invented the complex system of pulleys to move an entire warship loaded with men and cargo as was reported by Plutarch (“Pulley”).
+Instead of using one single pulley like Mesopotamians, Archimedes invented the complex system of pulleys to move an entire warship loaded with men and cargo, as was reported by Plutarch (“Pulley”).
 The invention of the pulley was revolutionary as it reduced the workforce and increased the efficiency of the work.
 It was used to load cargo in ships and boats.
-It is also used in many modern machines which pull the load such as cranes.
+It is also used in many modern machines that pull the load, such as cranes.
 In its advanced and much-sophisticated forms, pulleys are used in automobiles, aircraft as well as spacecraft.
 Modern architecture depends a great deal on the use of a pulley.

-The Invention of Steam Engine
+The Invention Of Steam Engine

 Industrial Revolution